f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-private-cloud-edge/KVM/kvm-deploy-demo-guide.rst

 3. F5 XC configs and app deploy
 4. Create Origin Pool & Load Balancer

+Below we shall take a look into detailed steps as mentioned above.

 1. Deploy CE on OpenStack:
       **Step 1.1**: Creating Site Token

       Login to F5 XC console home page and navigate to Multi-Cloud Network connect > Manage > Site Management > Site Token.
 Click “Add Site token” and create a site token.

       .. figure:: Assets/site-token-creation.jpg

       **Step 1.2**: Deploying CE on Openstack

       Creating an instance in Open Stack with the the KVM image file: rhel-9.2023.29-20231212011947.
 Resources allocated to this instance are 8vCPUs and 16 GB RAM.
 Minimum resources required for node deployment are mentioned here.

       .. figure:: Assets/open-stack.jpg